hle06/Video-Streaming-Emulator/README.md

 ## Protocol Specifications

 The system monitors changes between frames and transmits data in one of two formats:
-* [cite_start]PXUP (Pixel Updates): Sends individual pixel coordinates and colors[cite: 6, 7].
+* PXUP (Pixel Updates): Sends individual pixel coordinates and colors.
-* [cite_start]PXUR (Run-Length): Sends a starting point, a run length, and a single color to fill a horizontal line, significantly reducing bandwidth for solid UI elements[cite: 8, 9].
+* PXUR (Run-Length): Sends a starting point, a run length, and a single color to fill a horizontal line, significantly reducing bandwidth for solid UI elements.